Epistimis/.github/profile/README.md

 1. All optional lists (a list that can contain 0 or more elements) are themselves optional.
 If you aren’t going to put anything in the list, you don’t add the '[' and ']' either.
 This minimizes visual clutter.

 1. Cross references between parts of a model are created by using the name/ rolename of the referenced model element.
-The use of ‘ID’ in ElementAttr and rolename in CharacteristicAttr indicates where the name / rolename is defined for a model element.
+The use of ‘ID’ in Elements and rolename in Characteristics indicates where the name / rolename is defined for a model element.
 Italics in rules indicate where to include a cross reference.
 You can either type in the name of the referent or use CTRL-Spacebar to bring up a list of choices from which to select.
 If the ID is insufficient to uniquely identity the referent, fully or partially qualified names should be used.
 Fully qualified names are simply the names of all the enclosing elements in sequence from outermost to the referent, separated by ‘.’.
 A partially qualified name simply includes a subsequence of those names that does not extend all the way back to the outermost element.
 If you use CTRL-Space to select a referent from a list of choices, the tool will typically insert partially qualified names that start with the closest common ancestor between the referent and the reference.